-I have broad interests in the ecology of freshwater macroinvertebrates and algae, particularly those inhabiting streams.
-My current research is focused in two major areas: (1) the effects of disturbance on benthic stream organisms and (2) surveys of aquatic habitats and animals in Oklahoma.
+Research is focused in two major areas: (1) the effects of disturbance on benthic stream organisms and (2) surveys of aquatic habitats and animals in Oklahoma.

 These projects are a combination of basic and applied research.
 The applied research is mostly in conjunction with my duties at the Oklahoma Biological Survey, where my niche is in the Oklahoma Natural Heritage Inventory (which keeps track of rare species of plants and animals in the state).

 I have experience working in streams and rivers, wetlands, and reservoirs, and in documenting the impacts of dams, power plants, mining, and paper mills.
-My research methods include field surveys, in situ field experiments, and mesocosm experiments.
+My research methods include field surveys, in situ field experiments, and mesocosm experiments

 On-going research projects include:

-A micro-world revealed: Crevices as refuges.
+A Micro-World Revealed: Crevices as refuges.
 To the smaller invertebrates and algae living in streams, the uneven surfaces of stones and submerged wood are like rolling hills, ravines, and caves on land.
 Rather than places to hide from wind and rain, these small crevices provide protection from fast current (especially during storms), tumbling stream stones, and roving predators and grazers.
 This project has been funded by NSF, Oklahoma EPSCoR, and an OU College of Arts and Sciences summer fellowship.
 More...

 Springs of Oklahoma.
 Although often considered a dry state, there are hundreds of springs and seeps in Oklahoma.
 We have surveyed more than 100 springs, with the goals of searching for rare aquatic fauna, identifying springs with conservation value, and analyzing the factors affecting the distribution of spring biota.
 This project has received funding from the Oklahoma Water Resources Research Insitute, the Oklahoma Department of Wildlife Conservation, and the Oklahoma Biological Survey.
-More soon.

 Diatoms of Oklahoma.
 Diatoms are very small and very amazing one-celled algae.
 They have ornamented glass cell walls, produce and store oil, and many can glide.
 The Oklahoma flora is not well known and we are concentrating on specialized habitats, such as rock pools and springs.
 Most of this work is being done by Josh Cooper.
 We are also monitoring a population of Didymosphenia geminata (an invasive diatom).
-More photos soon.
-More information soon.